Newsletter Signup x

 Despite both battling the same type of cancer at different times – Aden is currently in treatment – this certainly hasn’t got in the way of their energy levels.
 A regular day for the boys involves getting home from school and running around the house, sliding in their socks on the wooden floors, or generally causing chaos with their other siblings.
 Pranks, playfights, pulling faces at each other are standard from this pair who never fail to raise a smile.

 In 2019 Alec was diagnosed with acute lymphoblastic leukaemia and underwent chemotherapy, ringing the bell in 2022.
-Just one year later Aden was also diagnosed with acute lymphoblastic leukaemia and is currently in the maintenance phase which will for another twelve months.
+Just one year later Aden was also diagnosed with acute lymphoblastic leukaemia and is currently in the maintenance phase which he will be for another twelve months.